Mashweb/docker-project/README.md

 ## Deploy the container on a Digital Ocean droplet

-_This section assumes that the DO Droplet is already shipped with Docker, but you can also create a Docker droplet using a Docker image from the marketplace._
+_This section assumes that the Digital Ocean Droplet is already shipped with Docker, but you can also create a Docker droplet using a Docker image from the Digital Ocean marketplace._

 ### Setup SSH communication between your machine and the droplet